Here’s the story as told on the Museum’s web site:

-“In light of Town Council’s recent funding decision regarding the Chapel Hill Museum, it is with great sadness that the Museum’s Executive Board of Trustees announces that the venerable organization that has operated on the Town of Chapel Hill’s behalf since 1996 will be closing its doors.
-While thankful for Council’s gesture of support, funding offered does not come close to the very specific request the Museum made for the Town to assume responsibility for the up-keep and utilities of the Town-owned building housing the Museum at the cost of $34,250- or less than 1/10 of 1% of the Town’s annual budget.
+“In light of the Town Council’s recent funding decision regarding the Chapel Hill Museum, it is with great sadness that the Museum’s Executive Board of Trustees announces that the venerable organization that has operated on the Town of Chapel Hill’s behalf since 1996 will be closing its doors.
+While thankful for the Council’s gesture of support, funding offered does not come close to the very specific request the Museum made for the Town to assume responsibility for the up-keep and utilities of the Town-owned building housing the Museum at the cost of $34,250- or less than 1/10 of 1% of the Town’s annual budget.

 The Museum’s birth, as a direct result of Chapel Hill’s bicentennial celebration in 1993, was proposed to Town officials with the goal of giving the Town a community resource that would conserve and present the Town’s rich and unique history.
-Elected officials and the Museum’s founders planned that the Museum would be made a Town entity in order to support revitalization of downtown and be an integral part of the Town’s focus on culture as a revenue generator.
+Elected officials and the Museum’s founders planned that the Museum would be made a Town entity in order to support the revitalization of downtown and be an integral part of the Town’s focus on culture as a revenue generator.

 As the only organization to actively preserve and display significant historical milestones in Chapel Hill’s history, such as the desegregation of the town’s schools; the evolution of downtown; and the use of municipal history as a way to study the town’s growth over the last 200 + years, the Museum’s closing brings an end to an important community resource.
 Beyond essential documentation of the town’s past, the Museum’s award-winning education programs have served over 75,000 area school children with programming that assists local educators to meet state-mandated curricular criteria.
-It is the Museum’s desire that these programs will continue to be funded by their dedicated sponsors and all possible scenarios for their continuation are being explored and planned for.
+It is the Museum’s desire that these programs will continue to be funded by their dedicated sponsors and that all possible scenarios for their continuation are being explored and planned for.

-The Chapel Hill Museum’s Board of Trustees, staff and hundreds of volunteers, have always shared the belief that you don’t know where you are going unless you know where you have been.
+The Chapel Hill Museum’s Board of Trustees, staff, and hundreds of volunteers have always shared the belief that you don’t know where you are going unless you know where you have been.
 To this end, we say thank you for allowing us to shed a light on Chapel Hill’s future while remembering its past and hope the Museum’s efforts to celebrate the character and characters of Chapel Hill not be forgotten.”